 What is the best way to detect type 2 diabetes in the early stages?

-What is the best way to identify people who are at increased risk of developing colorectal cancer, oesophageal cancer and melanoma?
+What is the best way to identify people who are at increased risk of developing colorectal cancer and melanoma?

 What is the best way to provide services in primary care for people who have had a stroke?